raksha121/olympics_case_study.sql/README.md

 NOC	National Olympic Committee 3-letter code
 Region	Region name
 Notes	Additional information about the region
-20 Questions Explored

 From the dataset, I explored the following  questions utilizing MYSQL:

 How many Olympic games have been held?
 List down all Olympic games held so far.